By: Lauren Zajac, MD, MPH, FAAP

 If soap and water are not available, use an alcohol-based

 hand sanitizer to kill germs.
-Be sure to read the directions and store them out of the reach of your children.
+Be sure to read the directions and store them out of your child's reach.

 Choose fragrance-free body washes or bar soaps with a few simple ingredients.